kingofhawks/stocktrace/readme.md

-stock trace will parse finance data from famous finance web site(yahoo/sina/reuters etc) and generate some useful report 1.Parse stock data from Sina/Yahoo/ifeng/Google/reuters
+stock trace will parse finance data from famous finance web sites and generate some useful report 1.Parse stock data from Sina/Yahoo/ifeng/Google/reuters